wchen777/puddlestore/README.md

 Will worked on the web client and setting up the gRPC server.

 Mario worked on adding replication and load balancing to the tapestry nodes and data blocks.

+### Issues with Our Implementation

+We are unable to pass the even distribution tests on Gradescope.
+We are confused on how these are supposed to pass, we load balance such that blocks are distributed evenly across tapestry nodes.
+When downing a significant number of these nodes, without any replication, then we returned data with "holes" in it, where the data blocks were not able to be read from the downed tapestry nodes.
+We recreated these tests in `tapestry_test.go`, but we ended up commenting out as they don't pass.

+We also have issues with some tests passing individually but not running as a whole.
+We have ensured that we are cleaning up correctly, but still cause tests to hang or other tests to fail.

 ### Extra Features